timoruohomaki/open311-to-go/src/readme.md

 ## Environmental variables

-Configuration parameters are stored as environmental variables.
+Configuration parameters are stored as environment variables.
 In Windows they can be managed with sysdm.cpl.

 | Key | Value |
 | --- | --- |